IrynaBalandina/learn-lingvo-app/README.md

 - Favorites (available only to authenticated users)
 - Booking a trial lesson
 - User state persists after page reload
+- Colour themes on HomePage is changed every 8 seconds

 ---